Organism

 Causality

-Most causal relationships we learn about quite arbitrarily in our lives, playfully on the go as it where, through intuitive experimentation,
+Most causal relationships we learn about quite arbitrarily in our lives,

-in a casual haphazard manner, by trial and error, hit-or-miss.
+trial and error, hit-or-miss.

-An objective understanding of causality, however, first requires a special application of logic in areas of empirical reality.
+An objective understanding of causality, however, first requires a special application of logic

-This means that the abstract results from logic have to be tailored to fit causes and effects in real situations.
-Next we can use statistics
+to fit causes and effects in real situations.
+Next we can use statistics in order

-in order to investigate, describe and test causal relationships on a larger scale.
+to investigate, describe and test causal relationships on a larger scale.

-In other words, we also need a special kind of logic for applying information for practical purposes:
+In other words, we also need a special kind of logic for applying information

-causal logic
+causal logic.

 A unique method of cause-effect analysis, tailored for practical problems, is provided within

-Arc of Essentials © called
+Arc of Essentials ©

-Method of
+called Method of

 Causal Analysis